 Landing the role of Ezra Fitz on Pretty Little Liars soon after graduating from Carnegie Mellon University’s School of Drama, Harding quickly acclimated to life in Los Angeles, settling into a centrally located apartment.
-But, longing for a life similar to his upbringing in Virginia, he soon began to shop around for real estate.
+But longing for a life similar to his upbringing in Virginia, he soon began to shop around for real estate.
 “I wanted to live in an area that was tucked away,” he says.
 “I didn’t want to hear any cars.
 I wanted to see birds and trees, so the canyon made the most sense.”
-The couple has been living in the home for about two and a half years.

 The house needed more than just a coat of paint when they bought it.
 “The previous owner had made do with what they had, and by that I mean cut some corners,” Harding says.
 “And so I uncut those corners.”